-- a.
-Creation and Posting Of Matrix: Approximately four weeks prior to the day teachers on any track or schedule finish service for the school year or two weeks before classes are selected, the site administrator shall prepare and post a matrix of the master schedule.
-This matrix shall indicate the number of classes (on each track, if multitrack) for each subject/grade level.
+- Creation and Posting Of Matrix: Approximately four weeks a. prior to the day teachers on any track or schedule finish service for the school year or four weeks before classes are selected, the site administrator shall prepare and post a matrix indicating the tentative number of classes (on each track, if multi-track) for each subject/grade level.
+The parties acknowledge that the matrix is based on projections and therefore subject to change.
 The site administrator shall specify any special credentials, necessary qualifications and any differentials, along with the requirements to qualify for the differentials.
-Teachers will be notified of tentative assignments as soon as practicable, and not later than June 1. - b.
-Requests: Teachers with the specified credentials and required qualifications ("qualified") may request assignment to their grade level (elementary), specific class (es) within a department (secondary) or track (multitrack) using a teacher preference form or other locally determined method.
+In order to provide adequate planning time, teachers shall be notified of tentative assignments as soon as feasible (at or before the end of the track, if applicable), but not later than June 1.
+Teachers shall also be notified, as soon as feasible, of a change in the tentative assignment.
+If a teacher is notified of a change of assignment within five (5) calendar days prior to the assignment (first student instructional day), upon request, the teacher shall receive up to the equivalent of two (2) days in paid status as preparation time for the assignment.
+In order to receive the equivalent of two days of preparation time, the change of assignment must affect the majority of courses taught in a secondary assignment, and require a preparation for a course not in the previous assignment.
+In the case of a change of assignment that does not affect the majority of the courses taught, but does require a preparation for a course not in the previous assignment, the teacher, upon request, shall receive the equivalent of up to one (1) day of preparation time.
+The scheduling and configuration of such time may be in release time and/or additional paid time, and shall be mutually agreed upon between the teacher and the site administrator.
+In any event, however, the time must be utilized by the end of the second week of student instruction. - b.
+Requests: Teachers with the specified credentials and required qualifications ("qualified") may request assignment to their grade level (elementary), specific class(es) within a department (secondary) or track (multi-track) using a teacher preference form or other locally determined method.
 Submission of this preference form shall serve as a request for the assignment.
-Teachers on leave who are scheduled to return to service should participate in the selection process. - c.
+Teachers on leave who are scheduled to return to service should participate in the selection process.

+c.
 Elementary School Assignments: Employees in elementary schools and in programs such as Early Education Centers, development centers and ungraded programs shall be deemed a single group for assignment purposes.
 In each of these schools, assignments to tracks, grade levels and classes shall be made pursuant to the following procedure.